openpowerquality/docusaurus/docs/other-opportunities.md

 The front-end to the OPQ system is a web application called OPQView which is implemented using technologies including [Meteor](http://meteor.com), [React](https://reactjs.org/), and [React Timeseries Charts](https://software.es.net/react-timeseries-charts/#/).
 You can see it at [http://emilia.ics.hawaii.edu](http://emilia.ics.hawaii.edu).

-We will be implementing UI components in React for various types of visualizations this summer.
+We have ongoing efforts to develop UI components in React for various types of visualizations.
 This is a great opportunity if you want to improve your UI development and/or visualization chops,

 ## Hardware design, certification, and manufacturing

 We are currently completing a new generation of our [OPQ Box](https://open-power-quality.gitbook.io/open-power-quality-manual/opq-box/design) hardware device.
-We hope to obtain UL listing and develop scalable manufacturing procedures this summer.
+We hope to obtain UL listing and develop scalable manufacturing procedures in the near future.

 This is a great opportunity if you are interested in the Internet of Things from a hardware perspective and want to gain some practical experience with design and implementation.

 ## Data Science: Managing big data and applying machine learning

 OPQ provides an excellent opportunity to develop skills in data science, which in this case means manipulating large data sets and applying machine learning techniques to gather insights.
-To give you a sense of the situation, each OPQBox samples the power signal approximately 15,000 times per second, and our cloud-based system processes about a half million power quality data points per OPQBox every day.
+To give you a sense of the situation, each OPQBox samples the power signal approximately 12,000 times per second, and our cloud-based system processes about a half million power quality data points per OPQBox every day.
 We intend each OPQ system instance to support hundreds of OPQBoxes.

 This is a great opportunity if you are interested in data fusion, sensor fusion, classification, clustering, and other techniques to produce actionable insights from the generation and processing of literally millions of data points every hour.